History of Groveland

 Since many of the people living in the rural areas outside of Groveland contributed to the city throughout the years and are kin to many of the original families, their histories are also a part of Groveland's history.

-Many of our rural neighbors would go to Groveland to work, shop, and eventually go to school, so while they might not live within the city limits, they have always considered Groveland their hometown.
+Many of our rural neighbors would go to Groveland to work, shop, and eventually go to school, so while they might not live within the city limits, they have always been considered part of the Groveland family.

 1855-1858 - The Third Seminole War